jpastuszek/problem/README.md

 ## Inline
 Methods `.problem_while(message)` and `.problem_while_with(|| message)` can be called on any `Result` that error type can be implicitly converted to `Problem`.
-The `_with` variant can be used to delay computation of error message to the moment when actual `Err` variant has occurred.

 ```rust,skt-problem
 let res = String::from_utf8(vec![0, 123, 255]);